pi-cubed-cat/pi_cubeds_jokers/README.md

 As of writing, this option simply enables or disables Commander from appearing.
 In future, this will also affect any additional Spectral cards I plan to add.

 ### Preorder Bonus' Hook
 Turn this option off to rework the Joker's mechanics very slightly to remove its hook that I (very jankily) implemented.
 This option may be useful if you're experiencing conflicts regarding setting the cost of Booster Packs.
-A run restart is also required if you have this Joker.

 ### Custom Sound Effects
 Enables or disables any custom sound effects I've implemented into the mod.
 Currently, this affects Rhythmic Joker, Explosher, On-beat, Off-beat, and Pot.